 Creating a plan means you have a projected timeline, financial details, and specific steps in order.
 For example, if you want to become a hairstylist, you should create a timeline showing each step you need to take, including the application process, how long school will take, and the cost of everything.
 Your timeline should also include any savings you need to do before you start.
 In this example, suppose you need $10,000 for beauty school.
 Your plan may be to save $10,000 before you enroll to avoid putting your family into debt.
 Saving before you start going to school is still part of the plan even though you haven’t enrolled yet.

 Being unhappy in a job is no way to live, but for the transition into a new career to be successful and worth it (for you and your family) you need to be smart about it.
-It may be a good idea to consult a financial professional, such as a CFP, to take a look at your current finances and help you create a plan to change careers without your finances being negatively affected (avoiding student loans, for example).
+It may be a good idea to consult a financial professional to take a look at your current finances and help you create a plan to change careers without your finances being negatively affected (avoiding student loans, for example).
 If you change careers without making sure you’re financially prepared for the change, you may end up worse off.

 5. Implement your plan